matthias-reis/carda-gatsby/content/articles/2021/09/unmaker-by-llnn.md

 ![LLNN – "Unmaker"](/img/llnn1625512125413194.jpg "LLNN – \"Unmaker\"")

 That doesn't only sound crass – it is.
 The second track on the record lacks ear protection in its 4:13.
 It picks up the listener in this one place where we all are right now: On a wave of confusion and doubt, uncertain what awaits us behind the next corner.
-At the same time, it is a friendly invitation to dive further into the sound underground of LLNN and explore the darkness and heaviness that awaits us there.
+At the same time, it is a gutural invitation to dive further into the sound underground of LLNN and explore the darkness and heaviness that awaits us there.

 ## Claustrophobia and futurism